janfeitsma/MRA-prototype/components/falcons/velocity-control/README.md

 There are quite some configuration parameters, see [Params.proto](interface/Params.proto) and [DefaultParams.json](interface/DefaultParams.json).

+At least one (default) motion profile needs to be configured.
+When another motion profile with name `withBall` is configured, then it will be used to overrule limits while dribbling.

 # Design

 A sequence of sub-algorithms is applied.
 They are somewhat configurable.